my-own-lawbook/web-client/README.md

 - Viewing, creating, updating and deleting law-resources (books, entries, sections) you have access to
 - Managing members of law-books by sending out invitations and setting permissions
 - Interacting with other users by being invited to a foreign law-book

+## Installing

+### Container

+The web app is best hosted as a container.
+The following shows an example of how to configure a `docker-compose.yml` file to run the client.